particle-iot/docs/src/content/tutorials/product-tools/creating-a-product.md

 - When you get to the growth or enterprise tier you have an organization, which is your collection of products that belong to your company.
 Products can be moved into that organization easily from the product configuration.

+- Changing the owner of a product from one user to another requires a [support ticket](https://support.particle.io/).
+Changing the email address of an account, which moves all of the devices, webhooks, products, and source in the Web IDE, can be done from account settings.

 ### Team setup

 Each team member will have their own email and Particle account.
 You can add their Particle accounts to the product from the product [Team Configuration](/tutorials/device-cloud/console/#adding-team-members).